 | Build Consistent Habits | Steady Intake | Incorporate key sources into multiple meals throughout your day. |

-| Use Supplements Wisely | Safety Net | Consider them for limited access or specific health conditions. |
+| Use Supplements Wisely | Safety Net | Consider them for limited food access or specific health conditions. |

 Incorporating Dietary Supplements Safely

-High-dose supplementation can rapidly correct a nutrient shortage.
-Therapeutic amounts administered over several days successfully restore adequate levels.
+- High-dose supplementation can rapidly correct a nutrient shortage; therapeutic amounts administered over several days successfully restore adequate levels.

 Overcoming Barriers: Cultural and Economic Factors

-What we choose to eat is rarely just about nutrition; it's deeply rooted in tradition and resources.
 In many countries, deeply held beliefs and financial realities create significant hurdles to obtaining essential nutrients.

 | Barrier Type | Primary Impact | Effective Strategy |